• Home

 Plastic fingerpicks

-This group contains celluloid, delrin, and nylon fingerpicks.
+This group contains Celluloid, Delrin, and Nylon fingerpicks.
 I don’t want to get too specific about the difference between them though, as it’s really subtle (and covered extensively around the site).
 The main characteristic of the plastic picks is their well-known just-in-the-middle sound.
 Not too bright and not too warm.
 They’re usually cheaper than the other picks and cost around $5-7 per set.
-Some well-known plastic fingerpicks are made by Jim Dunlop, Fender, and D’addario
+Some well-known plastic fingerpicks are made by Jim Dunlop, Fender, and D’Addario.

 Metal Fingerpicks

-Even though metal is not too common as a guitar pick material, when it comes to fingerpicks – metal is king.
+Even though metal is not too common as a guitar pick material when it comes to fingerpicks – metal is king.
 The average metal fingerpicks cost around the same as a plastic one, but the high-end ones can go to $20-30 per pick!
-They will last a lot longer than plastics and they don’t feel as fragile.
+They will last a lot longer than plastics, and they don’t feel as fragile.
 I have some sets that are still as good as new even after 15 years of playing.
 Most metal fingerpicks are made of copper, brass, or steel, but there are some that are made of other types of metals such as nickel.
-Some advantages metal has over other materials are its bright sound, its adjustability, and its unparallel durability.
+Some advantages metal has over other materials are its bright sound, its adjustability, and its unparalleled durability.
 It also allows manufacturers to be a bit more creative with their designs.
 Good examples of it are Butterfly Fingerpicks and National Finger Picks.

 Metal vs Plastic Fingerpicks

 Obviously, each of these has its own advantages.
 Plastic will get a sound that can work with any song while metal is a bit harsher.
 Metal fingerpicks are a lot more durable and are easier to shape than plastic fingerpicks, making them a lot more comfortable.
-But that comfort comes with a price, metal fingerpicks can easily cost 2-3 times more than plastic ones.
-When everything is considered, I think that the prices and durability cancel each other, because it doesn’t really matter if the metals cost more if they last a lot longer too.
-On one side, there are the plastics that are a lot more versatile, but lack comfort.
-On the other, we have the metals that are comfortable as a fingerpick can be, but won’t fit every style.
+But that comfort comes with a price: metal fingerpicks can easily cost 2-3 times more than plastic ones.
+When everything is considered, I think that the prices and durability cancel each other, because it doesn’t really matter if the metals cost more if they last a lot longer, too.
+On one side, there are plastics that are a lot more versatile, but lack comfort.
+On the other, we have the metals that are as comfortable as a fingerpick can be, but won’t fit every style.

-Even though fingerpicks are supposed to replace the use of your nails, most of them are being worn on the other side of your finger (on your fingertips).
+Even though fingerpicks are supposed to replace the use of your nails, most of them are worn on the other side of your finger (on your fingertips).
 They act as a barrier between your fingers and the string.
 This is true for about 90% of the fingerpicks in the markets.

 10 Best Fingerpicks